makeralchemy/stop-action-movie-maker/README.md

                             number of times to repeat the first frame on playback -d, --debug           display debugging messages

-#### repeat-first-frame Usage Examples
+#### repeat_first_frame Usage Examples

 Create a new version of the stop action *testmovie* movie called *newmovie* with the first frame repeated 40 times (at 10 frames per second this would be 4 seconds, at 20 frames per second this we be 2 seconds).

-    $ python repeat-first-frame.py testmovie newmovie -r 40
+    $ python repeat_first_frame.py testmovie newmovie -r 40

-#### repeat-first-frame Messages
+#### repeat_first_frame Messages

 If a frame file associated with the stop action movie can not be found, a message like the one below will be displayed and the execution will be stopped.

     input frame file testmovie does not exist: processing stopping

-If the frame count file for the movie is not found, *repeat-first-frame.py* will display a message like the one below and exit:
+If the frame count file for the movie is not found, *repeat_first_frame.py* will display a message like the one below and exit:

     can not open input frame count file testmovie

-If the number of times to repeat the first frame is negative or zero, *repeat-first-frame.py* will display the following message and exit:
+If the number of times to repeat the first frame is negative or zero, *repeat_first_frame.py* will display the following message and exit:

     first frame repeat must be greater than zero